 The Sentiero di Gandria (Gandria Trail) is a "must" for those vacationing in the Lugano Bay.
 It is a trail that runs along the lake framed by natural beauty, with an incredible panorama on the lake and surrounding mountains.
 Tranquility and silence characterize this walk that unfolds through typically Mediterranean flowers and shrubs on the way to one of Ticino's most charming villages.
-A detour from the main trail leads to the Parco degli Ulivi, with century-old olive trees and educational panels that illustrate the history and characteristics of the plants.
+A detour from the main trail leads to the "Parco degli ulivi" (olive park), with century-old olive trees and educational panels that illustrate the history and characteristics of the plants.

 Itinerary: Gandria Trail (1.5h, see map)

-The departure point is the parking area San Domenico in Castagnola, accessible by car or, even better, by boat from Lugano (Heleneum Museum stop).
-Shortly after passing under the picturesque arch that marks the beginning of the trail, at the level of the Fischer Hotel, you can choose whether to continue along the main trail to Gandria or rather take the detour that goes up to the Parco degli Ulivi and back to trail on the lakeshore further ahead.
+The departure point is the parking area San Domenico in Castagnola, accessible by car or, even better by public transport from Lugano.
+Shortly after passing under the picturesque arch that marks the beginning of the trail, you can choose whether to continue along the main pathway to Gandria or rather take the detour that goes up to the "Parco degli ulivi" and back to trail on the lakeshore further ahead.

-The large Parco degli Ulivi is located on the slopes of Monte Brè and, because of its southern exposure and protection from the winds, it benefits from a mild climate even during the winter.
+The large "Parco degli ulivi" (olive park) is located on the slopes of Monte Brè and, because of its southern exposure and protection from the winds, it benefits from a mild climate even during the winter.
 In fact, aside from the olive trees, cypresses, myrtles and laurel oaks the spring presents multi-coloured fields filled with flowers in bloom.
 The land's steep incline can be overtaken thanks to a stairway and trails that clamber up until they reach the beautiful terracing with views on the lake and the mountains, among which Monte San Salvatore stands out in the distance.
 A few educational panels in four languages illustrate the history, botany, cultivation and interesting facts about the olive tree.